quarterback/QX21-jekyll/index.md

 - [**Consequence Design interview**](https://www.editorx.com/shaping-design/article/ron-bronson-interview-consequence-design): A longform interview I did for EditorX with Oliver Lindberg on Consequence Design back in the early days of these ideas.

-<em>Feel free to drop me an email at bronsonr@umich.edu, if you want to talk more about this ideas, and/or want to discuss the evolving practice or just talk about your own work and how it dovetails with any of these ideas.
+<em>Contact me via email, if you want to talk more about this ideas, and/or want to discuss the evolving practice or just talk about your own work and how it dovetails with any of these ideas.
 (Or if you're doing something cool.)</em>